foundriesio/docs/source/index.rst

 FoundriesFactory is a cloud service to build, test, deploy, and maintain secure, updatable IoT and Edge products.
-It is used to customize open source software projects including u-Boot, OP-TEE, OE/Yocto Project, the Linux microPlatform™ and Docker®.
+It is used to customize open source software projects including U-Boot, OP-TEE, OE/Yocto Project, the Linux microPlatform™ and Docker®.

 .. toctree::